Wolf Gas Surface Burner Ignition

 Once a gas burner ignites on a Wolf product, a resistance is created between the electrode (ignitor) and the burner.

-- Any change to this electrical resistance, increase or decrease, causes the electrode to attempt a reignition; this is normal operation.
+- Any change to this electrical resistance, whether it is an increase or decrease, causes the electrode to attempt a reignition; this is normal operation.

 - Ignitor clicking with a non-operational burner may indicate a decrease in electrical resistance.